tryfabric/memorable-milestones/README.md

 Creates weekly milestones, rotating between 16 pre-selected and memorable emoji names.

-Assigns due dates to milestones (on Thursdays), and closes milestones that are at 100%.
+Assigns due dates to milestones (on Thursdays), and closes milestones that have no more open issues or PRs.

 Benefits: